English exam 2 Crossword

 Down:

-6) A word that combines with a noun, pronoun, or noun equivalent to form a phrase that typically has an adjectival, adverbial, or substantival relation to some other word.8) part of speech that includes a person, place, thing, or idea
+4) When a subject comes in the middle or at the end of the sentence.6) A word that combines with a noun, pronoun, or noun equivalent to form a phrase that typically has an adjectival, adverbial, or substantival relation to some other word.8) Type of sentence that gives a command or makes a request.9) Takes the place of a noun; for example “she”

 |